Cherry Hill High School East: Swimming

-The boys swim team won the public school state championship in 1971, 1972 and 1973, won the Division A title in 1974 and 1976–1979, won the Public A title in 2002, 2015, 2017 and 2019; the 14 state titles are tied for sixth most in the state.
-The girls team won the Division A title in 1975, 1976, 1977, 1979, 1983, 1984, 1986, 1997, 1998 and 1999; the ten state titles are the third-most in the state.
+The boys swim team won the public school state championship in Division A from 1971–1974 and 1976–1979, won the Public A title in 2002, 2015, 2017, 2019, and 2022; the 14 state titles are tied for sixth most in the state.
+The girls team won the Division A title in 1975–1977, 1979, 1983, 1984, 1986, 1997–1999 and 2025; the 13 state titles are the third-most in the state.

-As of 2019, the boys' team has had 11 consecutive Central and South Jersey Group A sectional title wins, eight state Group A championship appearances and three state championship wins.
+Through 2019, the boys' team has had 11 consecutive Central and South Jersey Group A sectional title wins, eight state Group A championship appearances and three state championship wins.

 In 2015, the Cougars won their first state title in 13 years.
 In 2016, East would again lose to Westfield.
 In the 2017 championship, a rivalry was reborn between East and Bridgewater-Raritan High School.
 Their first bout led to East winning its second state title in three years.
 In the 2018 championship, the Cougars were bested by a strong Bridgewater-Raritan team.
 The two teams faced off again in the 2019 state championship, where East won the match-up.
 This was the team's third state title in five years.

 Clubs

 As of the 2022–23 school year, Cherry Hill High School East has more than 100 student led clubs, intramural sports, and other extracurriculars.

-For example, Cherry Hill High School East has a Book Club, Chemistry Club, Paranormal Club, Culinary Club, Crochet Club, Fashion Club, Frisbee Club, Interact Club, Hospital Support Club, Photography Club, Reptile Club, and History Club.
-Cherry Hill High School East also has multiple cultural and linguistic clubs, including American Sign Language Club, African-American Culture Club, the Chinese Student Association, the Jewish Student Union, the French National Honor Society, the Indian Cultural Society, the Latin National Honor Society, Multi-Cultural Day Club, and the Latinos & Amigos Club, among others.

 Additionally, the school has a number of team-competition based clubs, such as its Robotics Club, World Affairs Council (which includes Model United Nations), Science Olympiad Team, Debate Team, DECA Club, Cheerleading Team, Badminton Team, and Science Olympiad Team.

 Cherry Hill High School East's newspaper, Eastside, produces a 24 page monthly publication and has won the New Jersey Distinguished Journalism Award for the past ten years.
 Eastside's digital counterpart, Eastside Online, was a 2016 National Online Pacemaker Award winner and has won dozens of Best of SNO awards.

 Arts

-The Cherry Hill East Music Department is award-winning.
+The Cherry Hill East Music Department offers a range of educational and performance opportunities.
 In 2007, the Cherry Hill East "East Singers" received a Superior Rating and Best Overall Mixed Ensemble from a Boston Choir Competition.

 The East Choral program consists of seven performing groups: